Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 For patients with very weak jaw muscles and long anterior faces (usually accompanied by difficulty maintaining a lip seal at rest), their jaw muscles may need to be stretched and rehabilitated before they can tolerate even a 2 mm increase in vertical dimension continuously for eight hours.
 Also, in these people, any reduction of the vertical dimension that can be achieved by selectively grinding down teeth will make appliance wear more comfortable.

-MOUTH BREATHING - increases airway resistance and decreases sleep quality.
-It prevents the nose from moistening, filtering, and warming the air before it hits the throat - making mouth breathers prone to upper respiratory problems; and it prevents the release from the paranasal sinuses into the lungs of nitric oxide, which has antibacterial properties, a vasodilating effect, and a role in ensuring good endothelial health.
-Mouth breathing also impairs the effectiveness of respiration, because the nose is so vascular that it acts like a little lung.
+MOUTH BREATHING - is detrimental to health.
+It prevents the nose from moistening, filtering, and warming the air before it hits the throat - making mouth breathers prone to upper respiratory problems.
+It prevents the release from the paranasal sinuses into the lungs of nitric oxide, which has antibacterial properties, a vasodilating effect, and a role in ensuring good endothelial health.
+It also impairs the effectiveness of respiration, because the nose is so vascular that it acts like a little lung.
 In one study, volunteers who wore nose clips to force mouth breathing for a couple of hours developed lowered arterial oxygen levels.

-Obligate mouth breathers have nasal cavities that do not allow adequate nasal airway flow, and they acquire a resting posture with the lips slightly parted to maintain an oral airway passage.
-Many people with a nasal cavity that is barely large enough to allow adequate airway flow become obligate mouth breathers whenever allergies or rhinitis causes nasal swelling that reduces the cross-sectional diameter of the nasal cavity.
-In obligate mouth breathers, palate expansion can be employed at any age to widen the nasal airway and raise tongue posture.16 The resulting increase in nasal airway size can be maintained post-treatment by stabilizing the bite and wearing a retainer nightly.
-Changing from mouth breathing to nose breathing can improve many sleep parameters including respiration, but it cannot predictably relieve OSA, because the expansion occurs so far from the obstruction.17
+Obligate mouth breathers have nasal cavities that do not allow adequate resting nasal airway flow, and they must keep their lips slightly parted to maintain an oral airway passage.
+Many people with a nasal cavity that is barely large enough to allow adequate airway flow become obligate mouth breathers whenever a mild allergy or rhinitis causes nasal swelling that slightly reduces the cross-sectional diameter of the nasal cavity.
+In obligate mouth breathers, palate expansion can be employed at any age to widen the nasal airway and raise tongue posture.16 The expansive force triggers adaptive remodeling throughout the midface.
+The resulting increase in nasal airway size can be maintained post-treatment by wearing a retainer nightly and stabilizing the bite to function as a daytime retainer.
+Changing from mouth breathing to nose breathing can improve many sleep parameters including respiration, but it rarely relieves OSA, because the expansion occurs so far from the obstruction.17

-Whatever the cause, mouth breathing is a behavior that sustains itself due to its influence on facial growth, because it lowers mandibular posture, and postural forces mold the bony framework.
+Mouth breathing then sustains itself due to its influence on facial growth, because it lowers mandibular posture, and postural forces provide the light steady forces that shape bones.
 The lowered mandibular posture makes the face grow vertically long and narrow, which prevents the nasal cavity from growing wide enough to create an adequate nasal airway passage, which leads to more mouth breathing.
 Monkeys forced to mouth breathe by experimentally plugging their nostrils grew long narrow faces, because their mandibles acquired a lowered posture to maintain an oral airway.
 Humans forced to mouth breathe by a restricted nasal airway grow long narrow retrusive faces, because lowering the human mandible also rotates it down and back.

 Habitual mouth breathing can be triggered by wearing an oral appliance that increases the vertical dimension far enough to part the lips, and it can usually be eliminated in these cases by almost any way of holding the mouth closed and restoring the lip seal; including chin straps, medical tape (mouth taping), thick foam cervical collars, or interarch orthodontic elastics attached to orthodontic ball clasps, cleats, or buttons on upper and lower appliances that fit on the teeth tightly enough to resist being pulled off by the weight of the mandible.